mojochao/manifestus/docs/README.md

 ## Usage

-> Pro tip: When using interactively, go "Samuel L. Jackson" on your manifests
+> Pro tip: When using interactively, save your keystrokes and go OG on your
-> with an alias:
+> manifests with a shell alias:
 >
 > ```shell
 > alias mf=manifestus
 > ```
 >
-> Now render like a badass:
+> Now render gangsta style:
 >
 > ```shell
 > mf render
 > ```
 >
-> Much better, right?
+> Much better, right?!

 ### Getting help